Confederate States Congress: Apportionment and representation

 The Confederate States Congress had delegations from 13 states and several territories and Indian tribes.
 The state delegation apportionment was specified in the Confederate Constitution using the same population basis for the free population and a three-fifths rule for slaves as had been used in the U.S. Constitution.
 There was to be one representative for every ninety thousand of the apportionment population, with any remaining fraction justifying an additional Congressman.
 After all thirteen states were admitted, there were 106 representatives in the Confederate House.
 The four most populous states were in the Upper South, and, shortly after the war began, the Union occupied all of Kentucky and Missouri, along with large portions of western Virginia and western Tennessee.
 Nevertheless, these states maintained full delegations in both national legislative bodies throughout the war.
 The seven original Confederate states had a total of forty-six representatives, or 43 percent of the House.

-Except for the four states west of the Mississippi River (Missouri, Arkansas, Louisiana and Texas), all Confederate states' apportionment in the U.S. Congress was going to decline into the 1860s.
+Except for the four states west of the Mississippi River (Missouri, Arkansas, Louisiana, and Texas), all Confederate states' apportionment in the U.S. Congress was going to decline into the 1860s.
 In the Confederate Congress, all would have larger delegations than they had from the census of 1850, except South Carolina, which was equal, and Missouri, which declined by one.
-The Confederate States Congress maintained representation in Virginia, Tennessee and Louisiana throughout its existence.
-Unlike the United States Congress, there was no requirement for a majority of the voters in 1860 to vote for representatives for them to be seated.
-From 1861 to 1863, Virginia (east, north and west), Tennessee and Louisiana had U.S. representation.
+The Confederate States Congress maintained representation in Virginia, Tennessee, and Louisiana throughout its existence.
+Unlike the U.S. Congress, there was no requirement for a majority of the voters in 1860 to vote for representatives for them to be seated.
+From 1861 to 1863, Virginia (east, north and west), Tennessee, and Louisiana had U.S. representation.
 Then, for 1863–1865, only the newly admitted West Virginia had U.S. representation.
 However, the whole of antebellum Virginia continued to be formally represented in the Confederate Congress until 1865, and West Virginians living in counties not under Federal control continued to participate in Confederate elections.